Yelzaw/event-time/README.md

 ## URLs

-The URL of the deployed application is:
+The URL of the deployed application is: Live [link](https://desolate-basin-87130.herokuapp.com/)

-The URL of the GitHub repository containing the code is:

 ## License